 Can you describe what a typical day looks like in your shoes?

 Every day is different in my shoes.
-My role is responsible for the end-to end-management of Front of House (Reception), Corporate Food Services, Fitness Services, Mail Services, Secured Destruction, Office Supplies, Office Stationery, Reprographics (Copy Center), Ground Transportation (Cars & Shuttle Bus), Vending Machines etc. in over 13 countries across Asia Pacific for an American Bank.
+My role is responsible for the end-to end-management of Front of House (Reception), Corporate Food Services, Fitness Services, Mail Services, Secured Destruction, Office Supplies, Office Stationery, Reprographics (Copy Center), Ground Transportation (Cars & Shuttle Bus), Vending Machines etc. in over 13 countries across Asia Pacific for a global financial institution.

 One day could start with a discussion of an initiative to introduce healthier food options in the cafeteria, followed by training to the reception team on a new system, solving an issue of an invoice, negotiating the price for recycled paper with a supplier, and finishing with a call to our European team to discuss the standardization of the delivery of certain services across regions.